Burmese cat: Genetics

+The sepia gene is also present in some other cat breeds, particularly the established rex breeds, where it can be fully expressed in its homozygous sepia (c^{b}c^{b}) form.
 The Asian Group cat breed is related to the Burmese; the Asian is physically similar but comes in different patterns and colours.
-The Singapura is always homozygous for the Burmese gene, combining it with a ticked tabby pattern.
+The Singapura is always homozygous for the sepia gene, combining it with a ticked tabby pattern.
 Snow Bengals with eye colours other than blue also have the gene.